 Here’s what happens in a Kambo cleanse

-During the Kambo ceremony, a shaman burns several superficial holes in your skin.
+During the Kambo ritual, a shaman burns several superficial holes in the top layer of your skin.
 Typically, women are burned on their legs to promote fertility, while men are burned on their arms and chests to promote a successful hunt or virility, Dr. Kuhn said.

-Then, the shaman adds Kambo—toxins extracted from a type of frog—to the burn and leaves it on for about 15 minutes.
+Then, the shaman adds Kambo—toxins extracted from a giant monkey frog (Phyllomedusa bicolor)—to the burn and leaves it on for about 15 minutes.
 The small burns makes it easier for your body to absorb the toxins.
-The toxin contains several different compounds which can cause adverse effects like nausea, vomiting, diarrhea, or abdominal cramping.
+The toxin contains several different compounds which can cause adverse side effects like nausea, vomiting, diarrhea, or abdominal cramping.
 You may also experience an opioid-like mellow feeling or euphoria.

 Do Kambo cleanses work?

 While Kambo cleanses claim a long list of health benefits, Dr. Kuhn disagrees.
 “There’s no evidence to support any therapeutic benefits for any medical condition.
 Period.
 End of story,” he said.

 The effects of a Kambo cleanse don’t last long, so it’s unlikely they could impact a chronic health condition.
-It’s true that the peptides in the toxins cause a pharmacological response, but there’s no research to support whether that translates into lasting benefits.
+It’s true that the bioactive peptides in the toxins cause a pharmacological response, but there’s no research to support whether that translates into lasting benefits.

 In Western medicine, treatment recommendations always say to go where the evidence supports using a particular therapy for a particular disease.
 “This has no evidence to support beneficial use for any disease states,” Kuhn said.

-Just because the secretions from the frog are natural, that doesn’t mean they’re effective or safe.
+Just because the frog secretions are natural, that doesn’t mean they’re effective or safe.
 There are some worrisome factors to consider: